 In the case of requests for prior approved services, the ministry only covers costs for prior approved insured hospital and physician services.
 OHIP does not pay for ambulance services, travel, accommodation, meals (except where included as part of insured services), or take-home prescriptions.
 Treatment that is generally accepted in Ontario as experimental, for research or a survey including clinical and drugs trials is also excluded as an insured service.

 If you require OOP (but within Canada) hospital or medical services as the result of a work-related accident, the prior approval process is not applicable and an application form should not be submitted to the ministry.
 Please contact the Workplace Safety and Insurance Board (WSIB) to discuss coverage as OHIP does not insure services to which a person is entitled to under the Workplace Safety and Insurance Act (WSIA).

 There are 2 options:

-On completion of the internal review, the ministry will prepare a decision letter which will be sent to the referring physician by fax and a copy will be sent to the patient by courier.
+On completion of the internal review, the ministry will prepare a decision letter which will be sent to the referring physician by fax and a copy sent to the patient.

-The ministry will continue to re-examine applications as long as additional relevant information is provided for review.
+The ministry will continue to re-examine an application as long as new additional relevant information is provided for review.

-If an application for OOP prior approval has been denied by the ministry, either initially or following an internal review and you have no additional relevant information to provide, you may request an appeal of the ministry's decision to the HSARB.
+If an application for OOP prior approval has been denied by the ministry, either initially or following an internal review, and there is no additional relevant information to provide, an appeal of the ministry's decision may be made to the HSARB.